-APPROVAL OF ADJOURNMENT OF THE ANNUAL MEETING, IF NECESSARY, TO SOLICIT ADDITIONAL PROXIES (Proposal 6 on the Proxy Card)
+APPROVAL OF ADJOURNMENT OF THE ANNUAL MEETING, IF NECESSARY, TO SOLICIT ADDITIONAL PROXIES

 The Board Recommends a Vote "FOR" The Proposal to Approve Adjournment To Solicit Additional Proxies

 Although it is not expected, the Annual Meeting may be adjourned for the purpose of soliciting additional proxies.
 Any such adjournment of the Annual Meeting may be made by approval of the affirmative vote of a majority of shares of Common Stock represented and voting at a duly held Annual Meeting in person or by proxy (which shares of Common Stock voting affirmatively also constitute at least a majority of the required quorum).